Hussein-Fadhel-Ahmed/rem-waste-n8n-challenge/README.md

 }
 ```

-This logic is implemented in an `n8n Code` node, after dynamically extracting field values and mapping Tally.so option IDs to their labels.
+This logic is processed dynamically inside an `n8n Code` node after field mapping and value normalization.

 ---